Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Last July, I discovered Augsburg for the first time: a small Bavarian city just 25 minutes from Munich, and one that I found far more livable than its more famous counterpart.
 The occasion?
 My dear friends’ offbeat Bavarian wedding.

 One thing I love about Augsburg is what a surprise it was to me.
 This is a city that just gives me a great feeling — it’s a wonderful place to just be.
 Augsburg continued being just as much of a surprise this time around.
-After walking into one of the city’s oldest and nicest traditional buildings, we found this in the basement:
+After walking into one of the city’s oldest and nicest traditional buildings, I found this in the basement:

 Bright, neon, and serving the most delicious cocktails.